Technologically sound: Incinerator bottom ash (IBA)

 Technically relevant regulations for IBA of the German Road and Transportation Research Association

-Incinerator bottom ash in road construction: Relevant regulations of the German Road and Transportation Research Association (FGSV)
+Secondary aggregates in road construction: relevant regulations of the German Road and Transportation Research Association (FGSV)

 Road design principles

 Regarding the road structure, the Guidelines for the standardisation of pavement structures of traffic areas (Richtlinien für die Standardisierung des Oberbaus von Verkehrsflächen, short RStO 12) must be observed.
 The following illustration depicts a simplified road cross section.
 A distinction is made between the naturally existing subsoil, the subgrade and subbase and the pavement structure.
-The latter consists of 2 to 3 base layers, but usually at least a frost blanket layer and a bound or unbound base course.
+The latter consists of two to three base layers, but usually at least a frost blanket layer and a base course.

 FGSV terminology for road construction

-Example of a road pavement and definition of terms according to RStO
+Example of a road pavement according to German RStO

-Assignment of construction classes based on road type
+Assignment of load classes based on road type

-Furthermore, the FGSV regulations distinguish between so-called construction classes.
+The FGSV regulations distinguish construction classes.
 Each road is assigned to one of these construction classes depending on the traffic load.
-Seven categories with decreasing load were distinguished according to old RStO 01, starting with SV (highest load, e.g. motorways), followed by classes I to VI, where VI has the lowest traffic load, e.g. in a residential road.
+A distinction is made between classes with decreasing traffic load, starting with Bk100 (highest load, such as motorways or rural roads), followed by classes Bk10 to Bk0.3, with Bk0.3 for the lowest traffic volume, e.g. for a residential road.
+The load class affects, among other things, the type of construction and the structure of the road surface.

 Load class technically important for secondary aggregate usage